Dean Hart: Stampede Wrestling and Amarillo

 Born to Stu and Helen Hart, Dean Hart began wrestling in his father's Stampede Wrestling promotion along with younger brothers Bret and Owen Hart during the 1970s.
 Dean was widely regarded as the most handsome of Stu Hart's sons.
-He also helped out behind the scenes for Stampede later on but remained mostly preoccupied with other endeavours during the 80s.
-Hart worked together with his brothers Bret and Bruce in Dory Funk's Amarillo wrestling promotion in Texas during the very early 70s.
+He also helped out behind the scenes for Stampede later on but remained mostly preoccupied with other endeavours in the 80s.
+Hart worked together with his brothers Bret and Bruce in Dory Funk's Amarillo wrestling promotion in Texas in the very early 70s.

 They were invited to travel to Amarillo due to the fact that they and Funk had become very good friends.
 The three of them traveled there alone and Bruce Hart described the journey as something akin to Stand By Me as they ran into several misadventures along the way, including getting chased by people who mistook them for hippies due to their long hair.

-Dean regularly filled in as a referee for his older brother Wayne when Wayne was sick, Dean portrayed his character as a less traditional sympathetic light than Wayne, being more a competent, strict and fair judge as opposed to a heroic one, to differentiate their characters more as Wayne was Stampede's main "babyface" referee.
-On one occasion in 1988, Hart was forced to judge a match alone without a partner as Jurgen Hermann, who was meant to be the main referee of the match, was absent from the show for unknown reasons, and Wayne was out with a knee injury.
-The match was a Stampede British Commonwealth Mid-Heavyweight Championship match between Chris Benoit and Johnny Smith.
+Dean regularly filled in as a referee for his older brother Wayne when Wayne was sick.
+Dean portrayed his character as a less traditional sympathetic light than Wayne, being more a competent, strict and fair judge as opposed to a heroic one, to differentiate their characters more, as Wayne was Stampede's main "babyface" referee.

+On one occasion in 1988, Hart was forced to judge a match alone without a partner, as Jurgen Hermann, who was meant to be the main referee of the match, was absent from the show for unknown reasons, and Wayne was out with a knee injury.
+It was a Stampede British Commonwealth Mid-Heavyweight Championship match between Chris Benoit and Johnny Smith.
 Hart ended up accidentally botching the finish of the match, leading to Benoit regaining the title from Smith.
-This was not meant to happen as Dean was supposed to notice that Benoit's manager had thrown in an object for him to use in the ring to cheat, but Hart did not know this part of the match as he had not been told about it so he failed to disqualify him and Benoit won the title.
+This was not meant to happen as Dean was supposed to notice that Benoit's manager had thrown in an object for him to use in the ring to cheat, but Hart did not know this part of the match as he had not been told about it so he failed to disqualify him, and Benoit won the title.
 This resulted in the promotion having to issue a rematch on 6/24 in Calgary.